Nickelodeon (Scandinavia)

-Nickelodeon is a children's channel broadcasting in Denmark, Norway, Sweden and Finland.
-It broadcasts programming from the similarly branded channels in the United Kingdom and the United States as well as a few locally produced programmes.
+Nickelodeon was a children's channel broadcasting in Denmark, Norway, Sweden and Finland.
+It broadcast programming from the similarly branded channels in the United Kingdom and the United States as well as a few locally produced programmes.

 History

 The channel started broadcasting in 1996 as a part of the analogue Viasat package, only broadcasting in the morning, sharing one transponder on Sirius 1 (previously Marcopolo 1) with ZTV and one on TV Sat 2 shared with 3+ and other Danish channels.
 The official launch was on 1 February 1997.
 Initially it was only broadcasting for six hours between 7 a.m. and 1 p.m.
 A few years later, it switched to another transponder, allowing it to broadcast between 6 a.m. and 6 p.m.

 Nickelodeon was launched as a free-to-air television channel in Sweden in 2001 and in Finland on 1 September 2007.

 On 18 June 2008, a separate channel for Sweden was launched.
 Nickelodeon Sweden replaced the pan-Nordic channel in all of the country.
 The pan-Nordic does however continue to be available in Denmark, Finland and Norway.

 A Danish version, Nickelodeon Denmark, was launched in March 2008.
 It was launched with VH1 Denmark, which aired Nickelodeon for six hours in the morning.
 The Pan-Nordic version is still available to Danish satellite viewers.

 In 2011, the channel started broadcasting commercials in Norwegian, despite also being available in Denmark and Finland at the time.

 On 7 January 2013, Viacom launched a Finnish version of Nick Jr. which replaced Nickelodeon Scandinavia on cable and in the terrestrial network.
 Nickelodeon Scandinavia continues to be available on satellite in Finland.
 Also, Nickelodeon continued to be available with a Finnish audio track on the pan-American Pluto TV channel of Nickelodeon Totally Teen.

+On 5 February 2026, Nickelodeon in Scandinavia transitioned into Nickelodeon Global Unlimited, having the same signal as Central Europe.